nikhice7/EC601_HW3_openCV/README.md

   f) CvRect (x,y,w,h) integers
   g) CvScalar (val) pointer to an array (containing upto 4 double precision flaoting point numbers)

- -
+ - constructors
+  a) cvSize() for (a)to (f) above
+  b) for CvScalar we have 3 constructors
+   i) cvScalar (upto four arguments and assigned to respective member of val) ii) cvRealScalar ( one argument for first member of val and others as 0) iii) cvScalarAll (one argument set to all four members)

- - use of cvMat when we need a vector
+ - when we need a vector
+   use of cvMat (one column multiple rows or vice versa for conjugate/transpose)

+ - Colorspaces
+ - Smoothing
+ - Thresholding
+ - Template Macthing
+ - Object Tracking